Ahamefula-pro/MyBusinessIntelligence/README.md

 ##myApp

-This is my Business Intelligence.
+This is my Business Intelligence - it is important.